Article Translations: (Spanish)

 Why Do Teens Try to Kill Themselves?

 Most teens interviewed after making a suicide attempt say that they did it because they were trying to escape from a situation that seemed impossible to deal with or to get relief from really bad thoughts or feelings.
-Like Ethan, they didn't want to die as much as they wanted to escape from what was going on.
+They didn't want to die as much as they wanted to escape from what was going on.
 And at that particular moment dying seemed like the only way out.

 Some people who end their lives or attempt suicide might be trying to escape feelings of rejection, hurt, or loss.
 Others might feel angry, ashamed, or guilty about something.
 Some people may be worried about disappointing friends or family members.
 And some may feel unwanted, unloved, victimized, or like they're a burden to others.